Icons Among Us: Jazz in the Present Tense, 1 hr 27 min

+Jazz is undergoing changes of monumental magnitude and importance.
 Icons Among Us: jazz in the present tense, is a documentary film that captures the metamorphosis of jazz by showcasing the words, music, and spirit of the artists that are paving the way for an unprecedented musical evolution.

 John W. Comerford, Producer; Michael Rivoira, Co-Director and Story; Lars Larson, Co-Director and Cinematographer; Peter J. Vogt, Co-Director and Story; Kristian R. Hill, Editor and Story

-Jazz is undergoing changes of monumental magnitude and importance.
-Icons Among Us: jazz in the present tense, is a documentary film that captures the metamorphosis of jazz by showcasing the words, music, and spirit of the artists that are paving the way for an unprecedented musical evolution.
-The film was selected to participate in the American Film Institute’s 20/20 Program.
+The film was selected for the American Film Institute’s 20/20 Program.
 The program’s global screening tour was supported by the President’s Committee on the Arts and Humanities, the National Endowment for the Arts, the National Endowment for the Humanities and the Institute of Museum and Library Services.
 Screening destinations included China, Peru, Russia and the Smithsonian Institution in Washington D.C..
 The film played domestically on opening night of AFI Fest, during the Seattle International Film Festival and the Mill Valley Film Festival accompanied by post-screening live music events.

 Warren Etheredge interviews filmmakers John W. Comerford (producer) and Peter J. Vogt (co-director) of 'Icons Among Us: jazz in the present tense.'